-Sports medicine programs require an undergraduate degree.
-Both master's degree and medical school programs are available through 4-year colleges and universities.
+Sports medicine programs require an undergraduate degree for admission.
+Master's degree and medical school programs, including postdoctoral study though a residency or fellowship, are available through 4-year universities.

 Consider the following when looking for a sports medicine program:

-- Students who are more interested in research will want to consider a research-focused institution with a thesis requirement and students who are more interested in clinical practice should consider programs with a clinical focus.
+- Students who are more interested in research will want to consider a research-focused institution with a thesis requirement, while students who are more interested in clinical practice should consider programs with a clinical focus.

 Master's Degree in Sports Medicine